Welcome to Residential Life at Albion College

 Resident Assistants (RAs) are student leaders who reside on the floor with the students in the residence halls.
 RAs are trained in community development, peer listening and helping skills, crisis management, conflict mediation, and other topics to help residents manage problems that may arise.
 RAs can be a great resource for campus information.

-Albion affirms the educational benefits inherent in the residential aspect of the undergraduate experience, and as such requires all students to reside and board within the College residential system.
-Exemptions to the residency policy are granted to students who fall under one or more of the following categories:
+Albion College affirms the educational benefits inherent in the residential aspect of the undergraduate experience, and as such requires all students to reside and board within the College residential system.
+Exemptions to the residence policy are granted to students who fall under one or more of the following categories.

 - Married students.